LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 This is because, as mentioned above, LPhy __always__ treats sample times as __ages__.

+The alignment `D` is imported from a Nexus file "RSV2.nex".
+The argument `file="data/RSV2.nex"` is used to look for this file under the relative path "data", with its parent directory being the current working directory.
+However, this could lead to the [issue](/setup/#troubleshooting-guide) if the working directory is not the parent directory of "data", especially when using the LPhy Studio console.
+To avoid potential issues with relative paths, a simple solution is to use the absolute path in the argument `file="..."`.

 Then we must parse the molecular alignments, which we do when initializing variable `D`.
 Note that our open reading frame (ORF) starts in position 3, which